 This one’s in a league of its own.
 BWE Waterfall Faucet is a tool for elegant bathrooms.
-Just the chic black oil rubbed bronze finish is enough for me to fall in love with it, and I haven’t even begun on the design!
-The bronze finish is made to last a long time.
+The chic black oil-rubbed bronze finish is enough to fall in love with it, and I haven’t even begun on the design!
+The bronze finish is made to last a long time. .

-The design also lets it maintain the water pressure without sacrificing the performance.
-As a result of the pressure, you’re getting that beautiful laminar stream every time you turn the lever.
-Just the one lever will let you control the speed and temperature.
+The design also lets it maintain the water pressure without sacrificing performance.
+As a result of the perfect amount of water pressure, you’re getting that beautiful laminar stream every time you turn the lever.
+Just one lever will let you control the speed and temperature.
 It’s remarkable how easy it is to operate.

-BWE Waterfall Vessel Faucet has an elegant single hole design that can be easily adjusted on any side of the vessel.
+BWE Waterfall Vessel Faucet has an elegant single-hole design that can easily adjust on any vessel’s side.
 The oil finish makes it easy to clean.
-Out of the box, this is an easy-to-install faucet, with a pop-up drain that doesn’t require an overflow to operate.
+Out of the box, this is an easy-to-install faucet.
+With a pop-up drain, it doesn’t require an overflow to operate.
 This one will be the shine of your bathroom for a long time.

 - Easy installation and cleaning